Theory of single-photon emission from neutral and charged excitons in a polarization-selective cavity: Discussion

 Second, our results show that a larger splitting $\hbar \Delta_{\rm cav}$ between the cavity modes leads to larger emission in the preferred polarization.
 This suggests that cavities with very large ellipticity are preferable, because $\Delta_{\rm cav}$ increases with ellipticity.
 However, a larger ellipticity causes an increase in the required laser power---because the emitter is pumped via the misaligned $V$ mode---and a decrease in the collection efficiency---because it reduces the coupling to a Gaussian mode profile in the far field\cite{Wang2019a, Gür2021}.
 These two significant drawbacks were not taken into account in our analysis, so we anticipate a trade-off between these competing effects is needed.

 Third, we point out that excitons with a large FSS of the order of few tens of \SI{}{\micro\eV} are preferable.
 For InAs/GaAs QDs, the natural FSS of the order of \SI{10}{\micro\eV} could limit the polarized efficiency to sub-optimal values [see e.g. Fig.~\ref{fig:fig2}(e)].
 However, in the context of entangled photon pair generation, significant efforts have been devoted to control the FSS with electrical and strain fields \cite{Trotta2014, Ollivier2022}, and tuning of the FSS in the \SI{20}{\micro\eV} range has been demonstrated.
 The main focus of Refs.~\cite{Trotta2014, Ollivier2022} was to suppress the FSS to improve the entanglement fidelity, but we suggest that similar techniques can be used to enhance the FSS to obtain a highly efficient source of polarized single-photons based on a neutral exciton.
+When the exciton loses phase coherence on a time scale $\gamma^{-1} \approx$ 10--100 \SI{}{\pico\second}, it is possible to obtain $N_H > 0.5$ even for vanishing FSS.
+However, this is detrimental to the indistinguishability, which in this limit is approximated by $I = \Gamma_H (\Gamma_H + \gamma)^{-1}$ \cite{Kiraz2004}.

 The result $N_j = \Gamma_j / (T_H + T_V)$, which is valid for the neutral exciton only for $\theta = \frac \pi 4$ and in the asymptotic limit of large FSS, is found to be valid for the charged exciton regardless of the value of $\theta$.
 This suggests that the most promising approach for scalable and highly efficient SPSs should rely on trion-based sources.
 However, the single-photon purity from trion-based sources is generally worse compared to devices based on a neutral exciton \cite{Ollivier2020}, which justifies the interest in boosting the performance of the latter using polarization-selective cavities.